SelfMadeSystem/property-css-test/README.md

 ## Limitations

+As this is a proof of concept, there are some limitations:

 - Including all of PostCSS in the final bundle might be a little heavy for some use cases.
 - Might not perfectly replace all variable names in the CSS and HTML.
+- Can't unregister properties.
+It's not possible to unregister properties in the CSSOM, so this is a limitation of the method.
+- Doesn't check if the browser supports `CSS.registerProperty`.
+It obviously won't work in browsers that don't support it.

 ## License